lcbb/ssDNA-memory/README.md

 blockSize is the size of the DNA to generate, either breaking into blocks of that size, or filling with slack space

-You will need pycrypto and biopython python packages installed and NCBI blast command line tools to run the encoding algorithm.
+You will need pycrypto (easy_install pycrypto) and biopython (pip3 install biopython) python packages installed and NCBI blast command line tools to run the encoding algorithm.